lem-project/lem-project.github.io/content/en/usage/usage.md

 weight: -50
 ---

 The documentation is in progress.
-You can find a list of available keys and commands in [keybindings](/lem-page/usage/keybindings/), and you can get this list in Lem itself with `M-x documentation-describe-bindings` (new after Lem 2.0).
+You can find a list of available keys and commands in [keybindings](/lem-page/usage/keybindings/), and you can get this list in Lem itself with `M-x documentation-describe-bindings` (new in Lem 2.1).

 # Lem Manual for Users